Concurrent BS/Masters Program Overview

 - You should have completed approximately 95-105 credits for your BS by the end of your junior year to be considered for the concurrent program.
 You may apply two 5000-level Engineering Electives from your BS to your Master's degree, making a total requirement of 150 credits for both degrees.

 - You MUST submit a 2-year plan and a masters check sheet with the application.
 This plan will include the courses that will finish the requirements for the BS degree and the courses to fill the requirements for the masters degree.
 The masters check sheet outlines the courses you will take to fill the requirements for the masters degree.

 There are two masters degrees available, each requiring a minimum of 30 credits to complete.
 A Master of Engineering is course-work based and a Master of Science is research-based.
 They both have specializations in Electrical Engineering or Computer Engineering.

-4. Your application will be reviewed by the ECE Graduate Committee and you will be notified of the decision via email before the beginning of the next semester.
+- Your application will be reviewed by the ECE Graduate Committee and you will be notified of the decision via email within the next few weeks after the end of the semester.

 It will take 2-3 weeks for the official test scores to reach Utah State University School of Graduate Studies and forwarded to the ECE Department.
 PLEASE ALLOW THIS TIME TO MAKE THE DEADLINE!

 - The Graduate School requires a 40% or better on the verbal and quantitative sections of the GRE.
 As an engineer, the ECE Department requires a much higher score (75% minimum) on the quantitative section.
 We look strongly at verbal, quantitative, and analytical.
 Awards are available for those with higher percentiles.
 PLEASE TAKE THE GRE SERIOUSLY!